-If you’re new to investing it’s easy to invest through a robo advisor like Betterment or Wealthfront.
+If you’re new to investing it’s easy to invest through a robo advisor like Betterment.
 But as you learn a little more, you might want to invest in individual stocks.
 It’s riskier than investing in an index fund but the rewards can be greater.

 If you know nothing about investing but want to buy individual stocks, start by buying what you know; products you are familiar with or companies with whom you do business.
 If you love i Phones and Macs, buy Apple.
 If you love Amazon, buy Amazon.